corda/corda/docs/source/running-a-notary-cluster/introduction.rst

 ================================

-In this chapter you'll learn how to set up, configure and start a highly available (HA) Corda Notary from scratch.
+In this chapter you'll learn how to set up, configure and start a highly available (HA) Corda Enterprise Notary from scratch.
 If you're targeting an environment with doorman and network map, you require the registration tool.
 If you don't require the doorman and network map, and you don't want to join an existing network, the bootstrapper allows you to set up a cluster of nodes from a set of configuration files.

 The HA Notary relies on a Percona/XtraDB (Percona) cluster.
 How to set up Percona is described below.